BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-09-tvjs-e2e-tests.md

 ## Beyond "Should be Focused"

-The "should be focused" assertion is effective and easy to lint, but verbose.
+The `X should be focused` assertion is effective and easy to lint, but verbose.
 We also introduced other utilities to cover more scenarios:
-- "Navigate X direction to X": This action combines the navigation step with the final focus check.
+- `Navigate X direction to X`: This action combines the navigation step with the final focus check.
 By specifying the end goal, we ensure the action itself is successful.
 Although it doesn't validate the initial focus, it significantly improves stability by verifying the outcome of the action.
 - Player state assertions: In a streaming app, focus isn't the only state that matters.
-We also validate player states (play/pause, playback progress, ...) after keyboard actions.
+We also validate player states (`should be playing`, `should be at X progress`, ...) after keyboard actions.
 Our lint rule accepts these as valid post-navigation assertions, ensuring that key presses have the expected effect on the media player.

 ## Conclusion